 Other than bonuses, overtime, and other extra pay that is actually distributed in the year it is awarded (in other words, excluding retirement benefits), benefits are not explicitly included in our model.
-Instead, the model implicitly assumes benefits are at the industry standard.
+In effect, what the model is implicitly assuming is that benefits are at the industry standard.
 Benefit norms are part of the reason why we have separate U.S. and non-U.S. tabs.
 In the U.S., industry norms include paid time off, health, vision and dental care, including for dependents, and some retirement benefits as well.
-If your company does not include these benefits, you may need to pay more to compensate.
-On the other hand, if you offer exceptional benefits, you can likely expect to be pay a little less.
+If your job does not include these benefits, you should expect to be paid more to compensate.
+If your job has truly exceptional benefits, you can expect to be paid a little less.
 In the rest of the world, PTO is common, but health, vision, and dental care are less common, in large part because provision often runs through the government.
-If a non-U.S. job excludes these insurance benefits, you should generally not expect significant additional pay to compensate.
+If your non-U.S. job excludes these insurance benefits, you should generally not expect significant additional pay to compensate.

 You can see some effect from benefits by toggling between end user and provider.
 Our dataset shows that on average, end users pay slightly less but offer better benefits packages.
-Note that the tradeoff between better benefits and more pay will affect your workforce compensation, with better benefits drawing less risk averse employees.
+Whether or not the tradeoff is worth it will depend on how much you value the given benefits.